DominicRoyStang/BlockedTODO/docs/dev_setup.md

 # Running locally

 Environment variables are defined in [`services/backend/src/utils/environment.js`](../services/backend/src/utils/environment.js).
 Defaults cover local development.
-For a real scan you need a GitHub token with `issues: write` (and `actions: write` if downloading artifacts):
+For a real scan you need a GitHub token with the following permissions:
+- `issues: write` for reading and writing issues
+- `actions: write` if uploading and downloading artifacts

 ```bash
 cd services/backend